scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 As previously discussed, the problems outlined above are not unique to scientific computing.
 Developers and administrators, especially in the domain of web service development, have produced a wide variety of tools that make it easier for common environments to be used across all kinds of infrastructure, ranging from a slice of your personal laptop, to a dynamically provisioned slice of your hybrid public/private cloud.

+The tools mentioned in the previous section will now be described in depth to give the reader some insight into the DevOps mindset and the reasons each tool is chosen to enable the possible solutions outlined.
+Though myriad other similar tools are available (and surely others are emerging), here we describe some of the tools that we’ve evaluated in the context of building the first iteration of BCE.
+Suggestions for other tools would be very welcome in the form of proofs-of-concept, pull-requests, or existing use cases in the wild.

+Table :ref:`tools` provides an overview from the perspective of the DevOps/Maintainer person...

 Virtual machine images (VMs)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Full virtualization: VirtualBox, (VMware, mention encryption), others?
-(KVM, etc.)

-Problem: VMs reserve compute resources exclusively (less of a problem with LXC-like solutions).
+Challenges / shortcomings vs. running on “bare metal”: VMs reserve compute resources exclusively (less of a problem with LXC-like solutions).
+Port-mapping, shared files, GUI vs. “remote-like” operation.

-Systems like EC2, only available as a VM.
+Systems like EC2 only provide virtual machines (no access to “bare metal”).

-Lightweight virtualization (/ containerization) includes Docker / LXC / VMWare ESX.

 While specialized GPU hardware is available for cloud deployment, commodity GPUs will generally not work with fully virtualized systems.
 For example, VirtualBox presents a virtual GPU with at most 128MB of video memory.
-However, providing better access to containers is an active research topic [HPC]_.
+However, providing better access for containers (e.g., in Docker) is an active research topic [HPC]_.

-port-mapping, shared files, GUI vs. “remote-like” operation

 While such systems often allow for easy snapshotting, it may be hard to capture exactly what happened – especially changes and configuration that was made “by hand.”